pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs tools skel` command is designed to update the "skel" directory with configuration files from a user's home directory.
-The "skel" directory, short for "skeleton," is a directory in Linux systems that contains default configuration files and directories used as templates when creating new user accounts.

-By executing the `eggs tools skel` command, you can update the "skel" directory with the latest configuration files from a specified user's home directory.
-This ensures that new user accounts created on the system will have the same configuration settings as the specified user.
+<p align="justify"> The `eggs tools skel` command is designed to update the "skel" directory with configuration files from a user's home directory.
+The "skel" directory, short for "skeleton," is a directory in Linux systems that contains default configuration files and directories used as templates when creating new user accounts.By executing the `eggs tools skel` command, you can update the "skel" directory with the latest configuration files from a specified user's home directory.
+This ensures that new user accounts created on the system will have the same configuration settings as the specified user.</p>

 **EXAMPLES**
 ```